 A draft of the LTCP was submitted for public comment, as well as to the EPA and the District Department of Health in June 2001.
-After addressing public comments, the final LTCP proposed significant reductions in CSO compared to the draft plan and was approved in December 2004.
-On March 25, 2005, DC Water and the District government entered into a Consent Decree (Civil Action No. 1:00-cv-00183-TFH) with the United States Department of Justice and the EPA.
+After addressing public comments, the final LTCP proposed significant reductions in CSO compared to the draft plan and was approved by the District Department of Health in August 2003 and by EPA in November 2004.
+On March 25, 2005, DC Water and the District government entered into a Consent Decree (Civil Action No. 1:00-cv-00183-TFH) with the United States Department of Justice (DOJ) and the EPA.
 This Consent Decree establishes a schedule for the implementation of the LTCP.
 In 2010, DC Water renamed the LTCP the DC Clean Rivers Project.
-The DC Clean Rivers Project includes all of the projects contemplated under the LTCP as well as certain green infrastructure projects as agreed upon with the EPA.